calculix/cae/README.md

 - Calculix keywords hierarchy with all attributes is maintaned in [editable XML file](config/kom.xml).

 - [Solid mesh parser](src/model/parsers/mesh.py) supports includes in the input file.
-Tested on the all official CacluliX examples.
+Tested on the all official CalculiX examples.
 See [tests.log](src/tests.log).

 - Application's global settings could be set up in the File->Settings menu.
 Settings are maintained in editable env-file with Python syntax.
 The file is automatically overwritten during the workflow.